 To set the story here, I want to go way, way back to when you were born.
 You see during the early stages of life, your immune system goes through some crucial development, and much of this is dependent on the microbiome which you receive from your mother at birth (and even in the womb, too!).
 As the baby moves through the vaginal canal, he or she picks up a sort of ‘seedling sample’ of Mum’s microbiome.
 These initial microbes begin to inhabit baby’s skin and most importantly enter the mouth and gut; the initial stages of a very delicate developmental microbiome project!

-This process is an essential part of immune development.
+The birthing process is an essential part of immune development.
 Mum’s microbiome is a reflection of her environment, for instance she may have certain parasites & viruses which help her thrive against other microbes which may be present in the area or food supply.
 These are passed on to baby to, presumably, help baby thrive in that same environment.
-Once birth has taken place, the colostrum in Mum’s breastmilk will also contribute important information for the immune system and for the gastrointestinal tract, and will slowly increase in sugar content to provide nourishment for the microbes now comfortable in baby’s digestive tract.
+Once birth has taken place, the colostrum in Mum’s breastmilk will also contribute important information for the immune system and for the gastrointestinal tract, and will slowly increase in sugar content to provide nourishment for the gut microbes.
 Amazingly, specific cells in Mum’s body will carry microbes from her gut into her breast tissue, and these will also be passed on to baby during breastfeeding.

 For three to five years the baby’s microbiome will fluctuate and be a little unstable as it learns and adapts to changes in diet & environment.
 If antibiotics are taken a significant reduction in microbiome diversity (a key marker of microbiome health) can be expected and some species may be lost forever (see Dr Martin Blaser’s work).
 During this time the microbiome is digesting baby’s food, providing essential nutrition elements and, according to Dr Natasha-Campbell McBride, is an essential factor for healthy neural and immunological development.

 Studies have shown that specific microbes have specific effects on the immune system.
-Asthma in mice can be reversed through the use of probiotic supplementation, for instance.
+Asthma in mice can be reversed with probiotic supplementation, for instance.
 Autoimmune conditions such as psoriasis and arthritis are heavily attributed to the gut.
-In an interview with microbiologist John Ellerman, he explained to me that when the gut is ‘too leaky’ or intestinal permeability is present, then macro food molecules stimulate the production of antibodies which, through a process called molecular mimicry where certain proteins are present in both the food and the body part, can get confused and start attacking the body instead of the food!
+In an interview with microbiologist John Ellerman, he explained to me that when the gut is ‘too leaky’, then macro food molecules enter the bloodstream and stimulate the production of antibodies which, through a process called molecular mimicry (where identical proteins are present in both the food and the body part), can cause the body to attack itself!
 These antibodies might attack the thyroid, skin or joints and we would translate these symptoms as Hashimoto’s, psoriasis or arthritis.
 Professor Mimi Tang at the Murdoch Children’s Research Institute has recently had success in reversing peanut allergies in children using probiotic therapy, but is it a case of simply switching over from the traditional pharmaceuticals to probiotic pills?
 Or should we be more focused on a holistic approach?

 As Professor Andrew Holmes at Sydney University says about the microbiome, ’It’s more like a rainforest restoration.
 You don’t restore a complex system by adding or subtracting a few species.’